sjanakir2015/fabric-private-chaincode/clock_auction/README.md

 It is assumed that
 - the repository is cloned in FPC-INSTALL-DIR which is ${GOPATH}/src/github.com/hyperledger-labs/fabric-private-chaincode Although FPC is not used, the path is used in some scripts.
 (This could possibly removed in later versions)
+-  jq (JSON processor) is installed.  jq is used in one of the scripts (client/backend/registerUsers.sh).

 Usage:
 ```